The attack model of Borg is that the environment of the client process

 This base64 blob (commonly referred to as keyblob) is then stored in the key file or in the repository config (keyfile and repokey modes respectively).

-The use of a constant IV is secure because an identical passphrase will result in a different derived KEK for every key encryption due to the salt.
+This scheme, and specifically the use of a constant IV with the CTR mode, is secure because an identical passphrase will result in a different derived KEK for every key encryption due to the salt.

 We do not implement cryptographic primitives ourselves, but rely on widely used libraries providing them:

-AES-OCB and CHACHA20-POLY1305 from OpenSSL 1.1 are used, which is also linked into the static binaries we provide.
+AES-CTR and HMAC-SHA-256 from OpenSSL 1.0 / 1.1 are used, which is also linked into the static binaries we provide.
 We think this is not an additional risk, since we don’t ever use OpenSSL’s networking, TLS or X.509 code, but only their primitives implemented in libcrypto.

 Implemented cryptographic constructions are: